phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 ## BC Utterance selection {#sec:extractio:subsec:bc-utterance-selection}

 The definition of backchannels varies in literature.
-There are many different kinds of phrasal backchannels, they can be non-commital ("uh huh", "yeah"), positive/confirming ("oh how neat", "great"), negative/surprised ("you're kidding", "oh my god"), questioning ("oh are you", "is that right"), et cetera.
+There are many different kinds of phrasal backchannels, they can be non-committal ("uh huh", "yeah"), positive/confirming ("oh how neat", "great"), negative/surprised ("you're kidding", "oh my god"), questioning ("oh are you", "is that right"), et cetera.
 To simplify the problem, we initially only try to predict the trigger times for any type of backchannel, ignoring different kinds of positive or negative responses.
 Later we also try to distinguish between a limited set of